anuket-project/anuket-specifications/doc/tech/approach.md

 •	**Scalability**: Should be scalable to handle all traffic traverse North-South and East-West enabling small up to large deployments.

-•	**Workload diversity**: Should be capable to handle any VNF , CNF and BareMetal workloads.
+•	**Workload diversity**: Should be capable to p=to provide connectivity to any type of workloads, including VNF , CNF and BareMetal workloads.

 •	**Telco Grade**: Should support deployments with Telco Grade characteristics requirements.